SRodi/ebpf-file-delete-tracer/README.md

 ## Overview
 This project demonstrates the use of eBPF (Extended Berkeley Packet Filter) to trace file deletion events on a Linux system.
 The eBPF program is loaded from an ELF file and attached to the appropriate kernel hooks to monitor file deletions.

+## Demo

+[Watch the video](https://srodi.fra1.cdn.digitaloceanspaces.com/demo.MP4) for a short demonstration of this tool in action.

 ## Prerequisites
 - Go (version 1.16 or higher)
 - Linux system with eBPF support